sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 the players know that if they attempt to dive between the giant clockwork gears, you're going to spend points from the *Bad Bank* to increase the difficulty.

+## Drive Towards Your Next Point In The *Good Bank*

+When a GM has time in the spotlight, and the set-up has been established, they have an opportunity to earn themselves a point in the *Good Bank* by taking the plot to another milestone in the Hero's Journey.

+Look to the [Campaigns Guide](mod_deckahedron_world_campaigns.md) and decide which milestone the current fictional situation has a good set-up for.

+Remember that the players don't have to bite on every hook.
+Don't fight it when things to go sideways.
+You can always skip it or try again.

 # Begin a Campaign